whitneyburton/portfolios/students/1608-back/megan-talbot/20170301-megan-talbot-m4.markdown

 * [Original Assignment](http://backend.turing.io/module4/lessons/contributing_to_open_source)

-Individual work in module 4 consisted of contibution to open source projects.
+Individual work in module 4 consisted of contribution to open source projects.
 After a lot of exploring, I chose this [Public Lab Plots 2](https://github.com/publiclab/plots2/issues) project, which had lots of issues and many marked for "first-timers-only."
 I started by finding an [issue](https://github.com/publiclab/plots2/issues/1211) that was marked as a 'bug' and tried to reproduce it locally.
 When I was able to do that, I decided to start work on the issue.
 The full navbar was showing up on error pages, and they didn't want that to be the case.
 I commented on the issue that I would do some work, and then I edited the static error pages on my machine.
 When I thought I had something they would like, I posted a screenshot on a PR to see if they liked it.
-They seemed very pleased, and my PR is offically submitted.
+They seemed very pleased, and my PR is officially submitted.
 You can see it [here](https://github.com/publiclab/plots2/pull/1291).
 I wrote a blog post about the experience [here](https://medium.com/@megantalbot/my-first-contribution-to-open-source-93c961b69ec1#.y0mm2egen).
 <br>Additionally, I submitted a PR for Growstuff, as seen [here](https://github.com/Growstuff/growstuff/pull/1258).
 This is a similar error to above but was in haml so was a bit more challenging.
 But I wanted to contribute to another project in addition to the one above.
 <br>
 Separately, I wrote a documentation [patch](https://github.com/exercism/exercism.io/pull/3392) for Exercism, as it was an unclear link that was confusing during setup when I was exploring their issues, and thought it would be helpful to clarify!